hkbakke/qubes-wireguard/README.md

 # Description
-Wireguard configuration script for Fedora 38 template in Qubes OS
+Wireguard configuration script for Fedora 38 template in Qubes OS 4.2 and later.
+For Qubes OS 4.1 use qubes-wireguard version 1.

 After setup you will have the following: